 This is an abbreviated policy, please contact firstname.lastname@example.org for a complete version of the AML Policy

-The purpose of Highness Capital’s Anti-Money Laundering and Anti-Terrorist Financing Policy (AML Policy) is to demonstrate Highness Capital’s commitment to prevent, detect and address non-compliance in regard to money laundering and terrorist financing activities.
-Highness Capital will not knowingly participate in any capacity in the advancement of a transaction that is suspected to be related to the commission of a money laundering or terrorist financing activity.
+The purpose of Highness Global Capital Inc. (Highness) Anti-Money Laundering and Anti-Terrorist Financing Policy (AML Policy) is to demonstrate Highness’ commitment to prevent, detect and address non-compliance in regard to money laundering (ML) and terrorist financing (TF) activities.
+Highness will not knowingly participate in any capacity in the advancement of a transaction that is suspected to be related to the commission of a ML or TF activity.

 PCMLTFA creates a mandatory reporting system for suspicious and prescribed transactions and the cross-border movement of large amounts of currency and monetary instruments.
 PCMLTFA has three objectives:

 - To implement specific measures to detect and deter money laundering and the financing of terrorist activities and to facilitate investigations and prosecution of related offences;

 - To respond to the threat posed by organized crime by providing law enforcement officials with the information they need to deprive criminals of the proceeds of their criminal activities, while protecting individual privacy; and